 as determined by your lifestyle habits (e.g., smoking), age, and medical

 condition/history.
 For more information, contact Beacon Financial Group to speak to an

--The information contained in this article is for general information only.
-It is not intended to provide specific advice or recommendations for any individual and does not constitute an endorsement by NPC.
+-The information contained in this article is for general information only..
 Please consult with your financial professional before taking action

 -Insurance guarantees are based on the claims-paying ability of the issuer.

 -Policy loans and withdrawals will reduce the policy's cash value and death benefit.
 Loans are subject to interest charges.